kaushal07chhimpa/kaushal-demo/README.md

 # kaushal-demo

 this is a demo repository for git &amp; github.

+# student

+kaushal chhimpa